-The Price of electricity in your state
+The price of electricity in your state

 The price of electricity will depend on where you live and your electricity provider.
-For example, the average base price of power in California and New York is 18.3 and 18.5 cents per kilowatt-hour respectively.
+For example, the average base price of power in California and New York is 18.3 and 18.5 cents per kilowatt-hour, respectively.

-Power prices are a bit lower for states like Florida, Mississippi, Utah and Idaho at around 10-12 cents per kilowatt-hour.
+Power prices are a bit lower for states like Florida, Mississippi, Utah, and Idaho at around 10-12 cents per kilowatt-hour.
 Places like Hawaii, Connecticut and Alaska are expensive at 20 cents and above.

 It is likely this same pattern will continue over the coming years.
 The best way to protect your savings from these increasing prices is to buy or lease a solar system.
-A solar system will lock in the price you pay for the next 25 years, and the options available mean you can own a system for $0 upfront.
+A solar system will lock in the price you pay for the next 25 years, and numerous available options mean you can own a system for $0 upfront.

 This means a 7 kW (7000W) system will cost about $21,700 before the solar investment tax credit (ITC).
-After the ITC, it will cost $15,190 if no other incentives apply. $15,190 sounds like a lot of money, but in some cases this is enough to offset your total power usage, setting your power bill to $0.
+After the ITC, it will cost $15,190 if no other incentives apply. $15,190 sounds like a lot of money, but in some cases this is enough to offset your total power usage, effectively bringing your power bill down to $0.

-Over 25 years you will most likely end up tens of thousands of dollars ahead.
+Over 25 years, you will most likely end up tens of thousands of dollars ahead.

 Federal and state incentives

-Solar Incentives in America right now are very generous.
-They are set to start winding down in the next few years, (net metering has already been diluted in some jurisdictions i.e. Net metering 2.0 in California is slightly worse than NEM 1) and in 2022 the ITC will be gone.
+Solar incentives in America right now are very generous.
+They are set to start winding down in the next few years, (net metering has already been diluted in some jurisdictions i.e. net metering 2.0 in California is slightly worse than NEM 1), and in 2022 the ITC will be gone.

 The amount of sun